Yana-Palam/Yana-Palam/README.md

 - 🔭 My specialty is building web applications.
 - 🌱 I have experience building NodeJS back-end.
-- ⚡ I have experience with implementing both individual and team projects.
-Also, I have hands-on experience in following Agile /Scrum methodology when working in a team.
+- ⚡ I have experience with implementing both individual and team/commercial projects.
+Also, I have hands-on experience in following Agile /Scrum methodology.
 - 📫 I have a higher technical education, a specialist degree in computer science.

 ---